-Like over-the-counter pain relievers, this group can lessen pain and inflammation.
-However, instead of ingesting it in the form of a pill, you apply it to the affected area.
+Like other forms of over-the-counter pain relievers, this group can lessen pain and inflammation.
+However, instead of ingesting in the form of a pill, you apply these topical ointments to the affected area.
 It delivers a dose of pain-blocking prowess directly to the achy tooth and gum.
 Plus, it has antiseptic properties to prevent infection.
 Orajel is probably the best-known brand belonging to this category, but there are others out there.

 If your gums and cheek are swollen during a toothache, try applying a cold compress (or even ice) to the area.
 It will alleviate the swelling and divert pain away from the area.
 After all, research shows that ice is an effective way to relieve almost any type of pain.

 Try Clove Oil